-- Funding for food and housing subsidy, opioid crisis treatment and alternative mental health services and investments - Funding for senior services for housing and caregivers - Assistance with housing costs for seniors on a fixed income and other senior support services - Continued support for funding and strategies to grow affordable housing options - Continue to have City of Minneapolis staff monitor vacant buildings that meet the criteria (covered under Chapter 249 City Code of Ordinances) and to preserve as much housing stock as possible within the legal limits

-Funding low-income families that own single family homes that are looking to partner with a General Contractor to convert single family homes into duplexes/etc. to build equity
+- Funding for food and housing subsidy, opioid crisis treatment and alternative mental health services and investments - Funding for senior services for housing and caregivers - Assistance with housing costs for seniors on a fixed income and other senior support services - Continued support for funding and strategies to grow affordable housing options - Continue to have City of Minneapolis staff monitor vacant buildings that meet the criteria (covered under Chapter 249 City Code of Ordinances) and to preserve as much housing stock as possible within the legal limits - Funding low-income families that own single family homes that are looking to partner with a General Contractor to convert single family homes into duplexes/etc. to build equity

-A public hearing was held on May 17, 2022, to obtain comments on the proposed 2022 Consolidated Plan/Action Plan.
+A public hearing was held on March 28, 2023 to obtain comments on the proposed 2023 Consolidated Plan/Action Plan.
+No comments were received.